choojs/website/content/docs/networking/index.md

 - __Using `preload` headers.__ When a browser page is loaded, the server can set headers for additional resources that should be loaded.
 The browser then proceeds to request those.
-- __Using `new XMLHTTPRequest()` & `window.fetch()`:__ In order to make dynamic
-  requests to say, a JSON API, you can use these APIs. `XMLHTTPRequest` is the classic way of performing requests, but these days there's the more modern `window.fetch()` API.
+- __Using `new XMLHTTPRequest()` and `window.fetch()`:__ In order to make dynamic requests to say, a JSON API, you can use these APIs. `XMLHTTPRequest` is the classic way of performing requests, but these days there's the more modern `window.fetch()` API.
 Regardless of which API you use, they produce similar results.
-- __Using `navigator.sendBeacon()`:__ Sometimes you want to perform an HTTP Request, but want to allow more important requests to be prioritized first.
-  For example with analytics data.
-The `sendBeacon()`  API, allows for exactly
+- __Using `navigator.sendBeacon()`:__ Sometimes you want to perform an HTTP Request, but want to allow more important requests to be prioritized first, such as with analytics data.
+The `sendBeacon()` API allows for exactly
-  this: it allows you to create an HTTP POST request, but schedules it to occur in the background.
-Even if the page is closed before the request had a chance to complete.
+  this: it allows you to create an HTTP POST request, but schedules it to occur in the background, even if the page is closed before the request had a chance to complete.
 - __Using (dynamic) `import`:__ Scripts can request other scripts, by using the `import` syntax.
 This can either be dynamic or static - but in both cases it makes an HTTP request to require JavaScript.

 ### Fetch
-There's many ways of creating an HTTP request, but the most common one these days is using `fetch()`.
+There are many ways to create an HTTP request, but the most common one these days is using `fetch()`.
 In Choo you might want to trigger a request based on some other event coming through the EventEmitter.
 Let's look at a brief example of how to trigger a request based on a Choo event: